 Update this setting for all you room calendars.

-Once connected the Service Account to the AskCody Manager, login access to the Service Account is no longer required.
+Once you have connected the new user account to the AskCody Manager, login access to the new user account is no longer required.

-AskCody uses an OAuth flow for connecting to the Service Account, which generates a token limited to calendar permissions and is unaware of any other permissions the connected account might have.
+AskCody uses an OAuth flow for connecting to the new user account, which generates a token limited to calendar permissions and is unaware of any other permissions the connected account might have.
 We strongly recommend not sharing these credentials internally.
 All tokens created will be encrypted.

-What kind of permissions does AskCody have through the Service Account?
+What kind of permissions does AskCody have via the new user account?